Jami enriches and saves lives impacted by mental illness in the Jewish community.

 Guiding people through the challenging journey of navigating mental health services and providing emotional support and expert advice from the moment someone contacts Jami.

-- On average we responded within two to three working days to people calling Jami for the first time
+- On average, we responded within four working days to people calling Jami for the first time

-- Responded to 43 requests for short-term advocacy support
+- We responded to 26 requests for short-term advocacy and supported 16 service users with longer-term advocacy support

-- 90% of those who received up-front support felt that they knew more about the support available and their options
+- 91% of those who received upfront support felt that they knew more about the support available and their options

 Treatment & support